contributte/datagrid/README.md

 | stable      | `^5.7.1`  | `v5.x`   | >=2.3 | `^5.6` |
 | stable      | `^4.4.22` | `v5.x`   | >=2.3 | `^5.6` |
 | stable      | `^3.3.1`  | `v5.x`   | >=2.3 | `^5.3` |

+## GitHub Issues

+Sometimes, when there is a new issue opened (either with a new feature request or a bug report), we assign a label with a dollar sign (**$**) and an amount of dollars to the issue.
+This is an opportunity for you to support datagrid vendor creators and resolve particular issue.

+Thank you for your support. ❤

 ## Maintainers